 - Review the General Education Core and other ID degree requirements in the LCSC catalog.

-- Contact the Office of Dual Credit and Special Projects at (208) 792-2257 or email Ryan Gill at email@example.com to begin advising and preparing the ID Approval Form.
+- Contact the Office of Dual Credit and Special Projects at (208) 792-2257 or email Ryan Gill at firstname.lastname@example.org to begin the advising process.